dev-akash-sarker/Minimul-Ecommerce/README.md

 <h2>About the project</h2>

 <p>This is a minimalist e-commerce website built with React and CSS.
-This
-website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products.</p>
+This website has a modern and user-friendly design, with straightforward navigation and a purchasing experience that focuses on the items.</p>

-<p>Credits for the design goes to <a href='https://github.com/Abderraouf-Rahmani'>Abderraouf</a></p>

-👉 Live Demo: <a href='https://minimalist-e-commerce.vercel.app/'>Ecommerce Demo</a>
+👉 Live Demo: <a href='https://minimul-ecommerce.vercel.app/'>Ecommerce Demo</a>

 <h3>Build with:</h3>